 Sue: He was lovely.
 Just like his dad.
 He was the best thing about that bloody convention.

-The TARDIS materialises in the station’s kitchen.
-The Doctor and Jamie are threatened by a chef, Shockeye o’ the Quauncing Grig.
+When the TARDIS materialises in the station’s kitchen, the Doctor and Jamie are immediately set upon by the chef – Shockeye o’ the Quauncing Grig.

 Sue: It’s Gordon Ramsay in one of his better moods.